iaindooley/PluSQL/README.markdown

 PluSQL intuits your database structure based on primary key names.
 Let's take the following table structure for example.
 If we were to give a "textual" description of this system we'd say:

-_We have 5 ables: strong_guy, weak_guy, french_guy, rogue_guy and is_rogue. weak_guy depends on strong_guy in a 1 to many dependent relationship.
-A weak_guy can be a type of french_buy in a 1 to many foreign relationship (foreign, french ... get it?).
+_We have 5 tables: strong_guy, weak_guy, french_guy, rogue_guy and is_rogue. weak_guy depends on strong_guy in a 1 to many dependent relationship.
+A weak_guy can be a type of french_guy in a 1 to many foreign relationship (foreign, french ... get it?).
 A weak_guy can be associated with any number of rogue_guys via the is_rogue table._

 The table structure looks like this: